Registering for Classes

 - Block Schedule

-To help plan your schedule we recommended using the block schedule provided here.
+To help plan your schedule we recommend using the block schedule provided here.
 You may want to plan out your schedule on paper before actually enrolling in courses on InsideCBU.
 Click here to download the block schedule.

 - Recommended GE Courses List